active-group/active-data/doc/intro.md

    parts of our software could agree on a common convention.

 2. Clojure makes it very easy to make mistakes dealing with keyword
-   maps: If you make a type such as `(::animal/armadillo-liveness dillo)`, Clojure does not rais an exception but just returns `nil` - with the result of the error silently propagating through the program.
+   maps: If you make a typo such as `(::animal/armadillo-liveness dillo)`, Clojure does not raise an exception but just returns `nil` - with the result of the error silently propagating through the program.

-3. As there's no way to restrict access to keyworded map entries, code using maps is inherently coupled to a concrete representation, making the code hard architecturally brittle and hard to refactor.
+3. As there's no way to restrict access to keyworded map entries, code using maps is inherently coupled to a concrete representation, making the code architecturally brittle and hard to refactor.

 4. There's no way to prevent maps floating around your program that have invalid/unexpected values attached to certain keys.
 You can